Projects with a Purpose! Applied Digital Skills

 Switzerland County Schools

 Want to learn more?
-Sign up to participate in Applied Digital Skills Week to receive daily tips and challenges as well as access to live events and prizes for using the curriculum with your students!
+Sign up to participate in Applied Digital Skills Week NEXT WEEK to receive daily tips and challenges as well as access to live events and chances to win!